jtconnors/cgminerapi-service/CgminerMicronautHttpServer/README.md

    - ```mvn -f pom-sans-native-image.xml package```  can be executed to build without creating a native-image binary

 # Running the Http Server
-The source for this server can be found in the [src/main/java/com/jtconnors/cgminerapi/micronaut/CgminerMicronautHttpServer.java](src/main/java/com/jtconnors/cgminerapi/micronaut/CgminerMicronautHttpServer.java) source file.
+The source for the program can be found in the [src/main/java/com/jtconnors/cgminerapi/micronaut/](src/main/java/com/jtconnors/cgminerapi/micronaut/) directory.

 The program accepts optional command-line arguments which may need to be modified: